-Overall, our Gregory Commercial Furniture Division is improving performance by continuing with its procurement strategy, product rationalisation and cost control measures, which have and will continue to improve bottom line results.
-This underlying growth and strengthening of the bottom line is underpinned by our ergonomic product strengths and capitalising on our major new European partnerships with the likes of Sedus to consolidate and strengthen our market position for a better and brighter future.
+Our Gregory Commercial Furniture Division in Australia is improving with the period 1 January to 30 June 2014 showing substantive improvement over the previous year, in its bottom line result.
+Importantly, benefits are continuing to flow from increasing sales revenue and enhanced performance procurement, product rationalisation and cost control strategies, which have and will continue to improve bottom line results.
+This underlying growth and strengthening of the bottom line is underpinned by our ergonomic product strengths and capitalising on our European partnership with Sedus to consolidate and strengthen our market position for a better and brighter future.